Judge refuses to dismiss charges against Loughlin, Giannulli

 The agents in the case denied pressuring Singer to lie and said they had been instructing him to be more explicit with new clients who had not already gone through with the bribery scheme.
 Prosecutors said Singer took the notes when he hadn’t yet fully accepted responsibility for his crimes.
 Furthermore, prosecutors said it doesn’t matter whether Singer called the payments bribes or donations, because it was still an illegal quid pro quo.

+Gorton wrote Friday that prosecutors’ failure to turn over Singer’s notes to the defense earlier was “irresponsible and misguided,” but not “willful.”
+Gorton said agents were trying to get Singer to corroborate, not fabricate, evidence.
+And if defense attorneys disagree, they’ll have “ample opportunity” to cross examine Singer at trial, the judge said.

+“Whether Singer’s calls in October, 2018, were consistent with his prior representations of his ‘program’ and whether they demonstrate that defendants believed their payments to be legitimate donations rather than bribes is an issue squarely for the jury after a trial on the merits,” he wrote.

-Singer pleaded guilty and was expected to be a crucial witness at the trials.
+Singer pleaded guilty and is expected to be a crucial witness at the trials.
 He began cooperating with investigators in September 2018 and secretly recorded his phone calls with parents to build the case against them.

 Nearly two dozen parents have already pleaded guilty in the case, including “Desperate Housewives” actress Felicity Huffman.
 She served nearly two weeks in prison after she admitted to paying $15,000 to have someone correct her daughter’s entrance exam answers.